microsoftgraph/msgraph-sdk-powershell/src/WindowsUpdates/beta/docs/Microsoft.Graph.Beta.WindowsUpdates.md

 ### [Add-MgBetaWindowsUpdatesDeploymentAudienceExclusionMemberById](Add-MgBetaWindowsUpdatesDeploymentAudienceExclusionMemberById.md)
 Add members of the same type to an updatableAssetGroup.
 You can also use the method addMembers to add members.
+This API is available in the following national cloud deployments.

 ### [Add-MgBetaWindowsUpdatesDeploymentAudienceMember](Add-MgBetaWindowsUpdatesDeploymentAudienceMember.md)
 Add members to an updatableAssetGroup.
 You can add azureADDevice resources as members, but may not add updatableAssetGroup resources as members.
 Adding an Azure AD device as a member of an updatable asset group automatically creates an azureADDevice object, if it does not already exist.
 You can also use the method addMembersById to add members.
+This API is available in the following national cloud deployments.

 ### [Add-MgBetaWindowsUpdatesDeploymentAudienceMemberById](Add-MgBetaWindowsUpdatesDeploymentAudienceMemberById.md)
 Add members of the same type to an updatableAssetGroup.
 You can also use the method addMembers to add members.
+This API is available in the following national cloud deployments.

 ### [Add-MgBetaWindowsUpdatesPolicyAudienceExclusionMember](Add-MgBetaWindowsUpdatesPolicyAudienceExclusionMember.md)
 Add members to an updatableAssetGroup.
 You can add azureADDevice resources as members, but may not add updatableAssetGroup resources as members.
 Adding an Azure AD device as a member of an updatable asset group automatically creates an azureADDevice object, if it does not already exist.
 You can also use the method addMembersById to add members.
+This API is available in the following national cloud deployments.

 ### [Add-MgBetaWindowsUpdatesPolicyAudienceExclusionMemberById](Add-MgBetaWindowsUpdatesPolicyAudienceExclusionMemberById.md)
 Add members of the same type to an updatableAssetGroup.
 You can also use the method addMembers to add members.
+This API is available in the following national cloud deployments.

 ### [Add-MgBetaWindowsUpdatesPolicyAudienceMember](Add-MgBetaWindowsUpdatesPolicyAudienceMember.md)
 Add members to an updatableAssetGroup.
 You can add azureADDevice resources as members, but may not add updatableAssetGroup resources as members.
 Adding an Azure AD device as a member of an updatable asset group automatically creates an azureADDevice object, if it does not already exist.
 You can also use the method addMembersById to add members.
+This API is available in the following national cloud deployments.

 ### [Add-MgBetaWindowsUpdatesPolicyAudienceMemberById](Add-MgBetaWindowsUpdatesPolicyAudienceMemberById.md)
 Add members of the same type to an updatableAssetGroup.
 You can also use the method addMembers to add members.
+This API is available in the following national cloud deployments.

 ### [Add-MgBetaWindowsUpdatesUpdatableAssetMember](Add-MgBetaWindowsUpdatesUpdatableAssetMember.md)
 Add members to an updatableAssetGroup.
 You can add azureADDevice resources as members, but may not add updatableAssetGroup resources as members.
 Adding an Azure AD device as a member of an updatable asset group automatically creates an azureADDevice object, if it does not already exist.
 You can also use the method addMembersById to add members.
+This API is available in the following national cloud deployments.

 ### [Add-MgBetaWindowsUpdatesUpdatableAssetMemberById](Add-MgBetaWindowsUpdatesUpdatableAssetMemberById.md)
 Add members of the same type to an updatableAssetGroup.
 You can also use the method addMembers to add members.
+This API is available in the following national cloud deployments.

 ### [Get-MgBetaWindowsUpdatesCatalogEntry](Get-MgBetaWindowsUpdatesCatalogEntry.md)
 Lists the content that you can approve for deployment.